nitro41992/splitting-sucks/docs/app_navigation_redesign.md

      - Ensure consistent use of the app's color palette across all components

 2. **Bug Fixing**
-   - Fix split_manager_state not updating based on changes in the split summary
+   - ✅ Fix split_manager_state not updating based on changes in the split summary
-     - Ensure tip slider, tax fields, and other adjustments properly update the state
+     - Fixed: Tax, tip, and tip percentage values now properly update the SplitManager state
-   - Fix navigation from unassigned items in summary view to the associated tab in split view
+   - ✅ Fix navigation from unassigned items in summary view to the associated tab in split view
+     - Fixed: Added proper navigation with improved delay handling
    - Fix edits in split summary not saving to state (new items, people, reassignments)
-   - Fix back gesture to navigate to previous step instead of asking to exit
+   - ✅ Fix back gesture to navigate to previous step instead of asking to exit
+     - Fixed: Back gesture now navigates to previous step except on first screen
-   - Correct receipt summary position item numbers to use puce (from AppColors) instead of blue
+   - ✅ Correct receipt summary position item numbers to use puce (from AppColors) instead of blue
+     - Fixed: Updated voice assignment screen to use AppColors.secondary for position numbers
-   - Fix toast notifications to appear at the top instead of bottom
+   - ✅ Fix toast notifications to appear at the top instead of bottom
-     - Use properly formatted toasts with appropriate colors (AppColors.success or AppColors.warning)
-     - Remove obtrusive blue bottom toasts and maintain consistency with the existing top toast style
+     - Fixed: Replaced direct ScaffoldMessenger usage with ToastHelper that shows toasts at the top
+   - ✅ Fix quantity parsing bug in assignments where single items incorrectly show as multiple quantities
+     - Fixed: Updated SplitManager's handling of items with the same name but different quantities
+   - ✅ Fix inability to modify item quantities in the People view when a person has multiple of an item
+     - Fixed: Improved tracking of items by name and proper quantity assignment
+   - New bug: Navigation to Summary view fails.
+Users cannot navigate to the Summary step by clicking either:
+     - The Summary step indicator in the workflow header
+     - The "Go to Summary" button in the Split view
    - Update existing workflow screens to work with the new modal container
    - Fix any issues with the AppRoot component